Senior Director, Land Management

 How long does it take?

 As anyone who’s tasted an excellent bottle of wine knows, it takes time, skill and a little luck with the weather to produce the best.
-It also requires patience, as it will take four years (for still wine) to eight years (for sparkling) from planting before your wine ready for sale.
+It also requires patience, as it will take four years (for still wine) to eight years (for sparkling) from planting before your wine is ready for sale.

 You will enjoy your first harvest three years after planting, but the full yield from your vines won’t be achieved until the fifth year.
 You should then expect an average yield of about 3 tonnes per acre from which you will produce roughly 2500 bottles of your very own wine.